karlhorky/npm-tricks/readme.md

 Background / Discussion: https://github.com/npm/npm/issues/9374#issuecomment-339004386

-## Regular expressions with sed (incl. escaping within npm scripts)
+## npm Scripts: Regular expressions with sed

 If you want to use regular expressions with features like backreferences, you may consider using `sed` within your npm script.